 Singer Factories - Utsunomiya, Japan

-The Singer factory located in Utsunomiya northwest of Tokyo, Japan was established in 1954 when Singer bought a 50% stake in the struggling Pine Sewing Machine Company.
+The Singer operations located in Utsunomiya northwest of Tokyo, Japan was established in 1954 when Singer bought a 50% stake in the struggling Pine Sewing Machine Company.
 The remaining 50% was owned by The Japan Steel Works.
 From November 1956 onwards all export production at the factory was badged as Singer machines and sold through the Singer organisation.

 Singer machines produced at the Utsunomiya factory were identified by a suffix U added to their model numbers.
 Their serial numbers took the form of ‘TA, TB, TC etc. followed by 6 digit numbers which were allocated sequentially.

 NOTE - A Pine Sewing Machine Company had originally been established in 1921 by Yosaku Ose and Shigeru Kamematsu.
 They quickly began using the trade-name of Janome which was registered by them in 1935.
 In 1954 Pine’s founding partners split, and the exiting partner took the name ‘Pine’ to form his own company, while the remaining partner changed the name of the existing business to ‘Janome Sewing Machine Company.’.